A categorification of Grassmannian cluster algebras: Describing the category

 Writing $Z,R,A$ for either $\Zb,\Rb,\Ab$ or $\Zh,\Rh,\Ah$, note that $Z$ is precisely the centre of $A$ (because $G$ acts faithfully on $\k^2$) and that $A$ is a free $Z$-module of rank $n^2$.
 We may alternatively describe $\md_G(R)$ as the category of $G\dual$-graded $R$-modules, where $G\dual$ is the abelian group of linear characters of $G$, which is canonically identified with $\ZZ_n$, by setting $\chi_k(\zeta)=\zeta^k$.

 Exploiting the identification $\md(A)=\md_G(R)$, we will define

 that is, the category of $G$-equivariant (or $G\dual$-graded) Cohen-Macaulay $R$-modules.
-This is a Frobenius category, in the sense of \cite{Hap}, as $R$ is a hypersurface ring and hence Gorenstein.
 As $R$ is a finitely generated $Z$-module, the Cohen-Macaulay $R$-modules are precisely those which are Cohen-Macaulay over $Z$ (e.g. \cite[Ch.~IV, Prop.~11]{Ser1}).
 Thus we could also have defined $\CM(A)$ to be the subcategory of $A$-modules which are Cohen-Macaulay over $Z$, following Auslander \cite[Ch.I, \S7]{Aus78}.
 As $Z$ is a PID, this is equivalent to being free over $Z$ and thus $\CM(A)$ is also the category of `$A$-lattices' (cf. \cite[Ch.~13]{Sim}).

 A further key property of $A$ is that it is an order over $Z$.
 In other words, if $K$ is the field of fractions of $Z$, then

 More explicitly, $A$ may be canonically identified with a subalgebra of the matrix algebra $M_n(R)$ of the following form (illustrated in the case $n=5$, $k=3$), where the $ij$ entry is the $G$-eigenspace of $R$ with eigenvalue $i-j\in\ZZ_n$.